-On October 19, 2020, the Company issued (i) 830,000 shares of our common stock at a price of \$0.50 per share to five individuals, (ii) 100,000 shares of our common stock at a price of \$1.00 per share to one individual, (iii) 438,500 shares of our common stock at a price of \$1.00 per share to twelve individuals and three entities, whereby each unit is comprised of one share of our common stock and one common stock purchase warrant with each warrant entitling the holder to purchase one additional share of common stock at an exercise price of \$2.00 per share and having an expiry date of two years from the date of issuance, (iv) 265,000 shares of our common stock at a price of \$1.50 per share to four individuals and (v) 50,000 shares of our common stock at a price of \$1.50 per share to one individual, whereby each unit is comprised of one share of our common stock and one common stock purchase warrant with each warrant entitling the holder to purchase one additional share of common stock at an exercise price of \$3.00 per share and having an expiry date of two years from the date of issuance.
+On October 19, 2020, the Company issued (i) 830,000 shares of our common stock at a price of \$0.50 per share to five individuals, (ii) 100,000 shares of our common stock at a price of \$1.00 per share to one individual, (iii) 438,500 shares of our common stock at a price of \$1.00 per share to twelve individuals and three entities, whereby each unit is comprised of one share of our common stock and one common stock purchase warrant with each warrant entitling the holder to purchase one additional share of common stock at a price of \$2.00 per share and having an expiry date of two years from the date of issuance, (iv) 265,000 shares of our common stock at a price of \$1.50 per share to one individual, whereby each unit is comprised of one share of our common stock and one common stock and one common stock at a price of \$1.50 per share to one individual, whereby each unit is comprised of one share of our common stock and one common stock and one common stock at a price of \$1.50 per share to one individual, whereby each unit is comprised of one share of our common stock and one common stock purchase warrant with each warrant entitling the holder to purchase one additional share of common stock at an exercise price of \$3.00 per share and having an expiry date of two years from the date of issuance.

-On January 13, 2021, the Company issued (i) 1,604,334 shares of our common stock at price of \$1.50 per share to 28 individuals and 4 entities, whereby each unit is comprised of one share of our common stock and one common stock purchase warrant with each warrant entitling the holder to purchase one additional share of common stock at an exercise price of \$3.00 per share and having an expiry date of two years from the date of issuance, (ii) 534,500 shares of our common stock at a price of \$2.00 per share to 15 individuals, (iii) 500,000 shares of our common stock at price of \$2.00 to one individual pursuant to the conversion of promissory note, (iv) 34,103 shares of our common stock at a deemed price of \$3.90 per share to one entity pursuant to a marketing services agreement, and (v) 5,000 shares of our common stock at price of \$2.00 per share to one individual pursuant to a consulting agreement.
+On January 13, 2021, the Company issued (i) 1,604,334 shares of our common stock at price of \$1.50 per share to 28 individuals and 4 entities, whereby each unit is comprised of one share of our common stock and one common stock purchase warrant with each warrant entitling the holder to purchase one additional share of common stock at an exercise price of \$3.00 per share and having an expiry date of two years from the date of issuance, (ii) 534,500 shares of our common stock at a price of \$2.00 per share to 15 individuals, (iii) 500,000 shares of our common stock at price of \$2.00 to one individual pursuant to the conversion of promissory note, (iv) 34,103 shares of our common stock at a deemed price of \$3.90 per share to one entity pursuant to a marketing services agreement, and (v) 5,000 shares of our common stock at price of \$2.00 per share stock at price of \$2.00 per share to one individual pursuant to a consulting agreement.